AlinBariz/fabrothers/README.md

 ## Features

-*Responsive and functional on all device sizes *Interactive
+* Responsive and functional on all device sizes
+* Interactive

 ### Features Left to Implement
 - Another feature idea

 ## Technologies

-HTML
+* HTML
-CSS
+* CSS
-Bootstrap
+* Bootstrap

-## Testing